yanicells/UniSort/project-notes.md

 - revise the home page
 - other frontend improvements

-check responsiveness for fonts esp big 4 and unis improve quiz name and quiz mismo implement share vercel analytics freedom wall responsive sa filters responsive sa mobile post modal back button for freedom wall single post single post responsive freedom wall header footer fix and add some page to help me check the what happens when no select in quiz double check all content
+improve quiz name and quiz mismo implement share vercel analytics back button for freedom wall single post add some page to help me check the what happens when no select in quiz double check all content